Student Support & Recruitment Worker

 |Contact Name: CV-Library

-We have an exciting opportunity for a Student Support Recruitment Worker to act as an ambassador, promoting education to maximise the recruitment of students onto learning programmes and supporting their learning goals within the prison.
+HMP Bullingdon?s education department have a new opportunity for an experienced Student Support & Recruitment Worker to act as an ambassador, promoting education to maximise the recruitment of students onto learning programmes and supporting their learning goals within the prison.

 Milton Keynes College: Rewards